zhenboling/pdfviewer/README.md

 ## How to use the library

 Step 1:
-Add the following into your application build.gradle
+Add the following into the build.gradle file of your application

 implementation 'zac.ling.libs:pdfviewer:1.7.0'